allisonyw/matser-thesis-better-embedding/README.md

 This is the code for the master thesis 'On a better representation of natural language in vector spaces', Yiran Wei, 2019

 The signature calculation uses the Signatory library.

+# Data

+Datasets as introduced in the theis can be found in the data file.

+#